syncfusion-content/blazor-docs/blazor/sankey/links.md

 - Consider using the `ColorType` property to create visually appealing color schemes that help users understand the data flow direction.
 - Utilize the `HighlightOpacity` and `InactiveOpacity` properties to improve user interaction and focus on specific data flows.

-By effectively configuring and customizing links in the Blazor Sankey component, you can create informative and visually appealing flow diagrams that clearly communicate the relationships and quantities in your data.
-The example provided demonstrates how to create a comprehensive visualization of device usage patterns across different demographic groups, showcasing the power and flexibility of the Sankey diagram.
+By effectively configuring and customizing links in the Blazor Sankey Diagram, you can create informative and visually appealing flow diagrams that clearly communicate the relationships and quantities in your data.
+The example provided demonstrates how to create a comprehensive visualization of device usage patterns across different demographic groups, showcasing the power and flexibility of the Sankey Diagram.

 ## See also